surgebiswas/poker/README.md

 Here are two example sequences from a two player no-limit game:

 ```
-MATCHSTATE:0:30::9s8h| <=> You are the first person after the dealer and are dealt a 9 of spades and 8 of hearts.
+MATCHSTATE:0:30::9s8h| <=> This is the 30th hand.
+You are the first person after the dealer and are dealt a 9 of spades and 8 of hearts.
 MATCHSTATE:0:30:c:9s8h| <=> You call
 MATCHSTATE:0:30:cc/:9s8h|/8c8d5c <=> Villain (other person) calls.
 Flop is 8 of clubs, 8 of diamonds, 5 of clubs.
 MATCHSTATE:0:30:cc/r250:9s8h|/8c8d5c <=> You raise 250